Archive for the ‘Information Center’ Category

 THE INDIE FILES: Listen Up!
 Self-Producing Audiobooks

-By Kim Fielding Until fairly recently, it was impractical for most self-published authors to produce audiobooks.
+by Kim Fielding Until fairly recently, it was impractical for most self-published authors to produce audiobooks.
 Now, however, almost anyone can easily produce a high-quality one.
 This is good news, because audio constitutes a significant—and profitable—portion of the publishing market.
 According to IBISWorld, the audio market grew 8.1% between 2017 and 2022, and is now […]

 SFWA Alert: Tax Guidance for Audible/ACX Royalties Reporting